 - set the NGAP Protocol IE Presence Information IE to "present" if the target NG-RAN node has received the respective NGAP Protocol IE-Id in the HANDOVER REQUEST message, and “not-present” otherwise.

+If the Ranging/SL Positioning Service Authorized IE is contained in the HANDOVER REQUEST message and it is set to "authorized", the NG-RAN node shall, if supported, consider that the UE is authorized for the relevant service(s).